iterative/dvc.org/content/docs/start/model-management/model-cicd.md

 </toggle>

 The code tells GitHub/GitLab to run the workflow every time a tag is pushed to the repository.

-This means that the workflow will run whenever we run model registry actions, but we also want it to limit to specific ones for our specific workflow.
-That's where our GTO GitHub action comes into play - in the "parse" job of our workflow it parses all tags and if they are GTO tags, it gives us the name of the model, its version, stage (if any) and the event in the model registry.
+This means that the workflow will be triggered whenever we run model registry actions.

+Next, we want our workflow to understand the model registry event so that we can use that information to modify its behaviour.
+This is where our GTO GitHub action comes into play - in the "parse" job of our workflow it parses all tags and if they are GTO tags, it gives us the name of the model, its version, stage (if any) and the event in the model registry.

 In GitLab CI we cannot use the GitHub action.
 However, we can still use GTO directly with the [gto check-ref](/doc/gto/command-reference/check-ref) command to achieve the same result.

-This is captured in the "parse" job which you can simply copy and paste into most CICD jobs of your own.

 <toggle>